hasura/hasura-v2-demo-heterogeneous/README.md

 EOF
 ```

--   **What did this do?:** This step addes the `postgres` service.
+-   **What did this do?:** This step adds the `postgres` service.
 PostgreSQL is used *both* as a Hasura data source *and* as the Hasura metadata database.
 In a more realistic setting, typically these will be different databases.
 In a tutorial, keeping them in one database is simpler.
-The Hasura metadata database is largel of incidental importance for this tutorial, since its only role is as a channel for synchronizing metadata changes across a horizontally-scaled cluster of Hasura instances.
+The Hasura metadata database is largely of incidental importance for this tutorial, since its only role is as a channel for synchronizing metadata changes across a horizontally-scaled cluster of Hasura instances.
 With only one instance, that obviously is irrelevant for this tutorial.
 Nevertheless, the presence of a metadata database is a *requirement* for Hasura v2 even to start.

-<a id="orga004e72"></a>
+<a id="org86aee18"></a>

 ## Step 7:  Test the PostgreSQL service.